ClanCats/Container/docs/20__Container_Files/10_Syntax.md

 # Container File Syntax

-Container files are written in very simple meta language.
+Container files are written in a very simple meta language.

 ## Types